Tutorial: Create a custom acoustic model

 Ensure that your Cognitive Services account is connected to a subscription by opening the Cognitive Services Subscriptions page.

-You can connect to a Speech Service subscription that was created in the Azure portal by selecting Connect existing subscription.
+You can connect to a Speech Services subscription that was created in the Azure portal by selecting Connect existing subscription.

-For information about creating a Speech Service subscription in the Azure portal, see Try the Speech Service for free.
+For information about creating a Speech Services subscription in the Azure portal, see Try the Speech Services for free.

 Prepare the data

 To customize an acoustic model for a particular domain, a collection of speech data is required.
 This collection can range from a couple of utterances to several hundred hours of speech.
 The collection consists of a set of audio files of speech data, and a text file of transcriptions of each audio file.
 The audio data should be representative of the scenario in which you want to use the recognizer.